Frequently Asked Questions

 Who should I ask for when I call?

 That depends on the issue you are calling about?
-If the discrepancy you are calling about pertains to the Owner of Record, the Address of the Parcel or the Mailing Address, ask for either Terri Ometz (Ext 4106) or Stephanie Conway (Ext 4119).
-If the issue concerns the acreage or how the parcel is mapped on the website, ask for the Mapping Desk (Ext 4118).
-If the issue concerns the structures or improvements listed on the parcel, hit either Extension 4106 or 4119 and ask to be connected to the Assessor of the Day.
-If you have a problem with the sketch of the dwelling or the picture(s) posted for a parcel, hit Extension 4106 or 4119 and ask for the Assessor of the Day.
+If the discrepancy you are calling about pertains to the Owner of Record, the Address of the Parcel or the Mailing Address, ask for either Terri Ometz (Ext 4106) or Janice (Ext 4111).
+If the issue concerns the acreage or how the parcel is mapped on the website, ask for the Mapping Desk (Ext 4107 or 4115).
+If the issue concerns the structures or improvements listed on the parcel, hit either Extension or 4119 and ask to be connected to the Assessor of the Day.
+If you have a problem with the sketch of the dwelling or the picture(s) posted for a parcel, hit Extension or 4119 and ask for the Assessor of the Day.
 If you simply disagree with the assessed value for your parcel, hit Extension 4106 and ask to have an appeal application mailed to you.
 Sometimes it helps when you dispute the value to speak to the Assessor of the Day before filing an appeal.
-If you wish to speak to the Assessor of the day, hit Extension 4106 or 4119 and ask to be connected to the Assessor of the Day.
+If you wish to speak to the Assessor of the day, hit Extension or 4119 and ask to be connected to the Assessor of the Day.

 ↑ TOP